HRYKKG/phylo_gui/README.md

 ## Environment Setup Using Conda

-We recommend using conda to set up the project environment.
+We recommend using conda/mamba to set up the project environment.
 The following instructions assume that you have conda installed and that you will create an environment named `phylo_gui`.

 ### 1. Create an environment